vignettes/Changing_java_version_linux.Rmd

-If the default version of java is older than 11, a java 11 can be installed and solutions exist for switching between versions.
+If the default version of java is older than 17, a java 17 can be installed and solutions exist for using an alias or switching between versions as described in the next sections.

 These information may be partially specific of installation procedures on Debian like distributions and can be easily adapted for other linux OS types.